 The Samsung Galaxy A51, like basically all Samsung handsets, has quite a remarkable Super AMOLED with great viewing angles and exquisite brightness reaching 565 nits outdoors while the Adaptive brightness is enabled.
 However, some users have encountered a bug with brightness.

-Namely, it seems that the display dims on its own even with the adaptive brightness setting is disabled.
+Namely, it seems that the display dims on its own even with the adaptive brightness setting being disabled.
 We recommend restarting your device.
 In case that doesn’t help, try running the Test code in the dialer.
 The code is *#0*#.
 You can test your display there for possible factory errors.

 In case you are still running into this system bug, we suggest resetting your device to factory settings.